AbdulrahmanFiala/Tribute_Page/README.md

-This was one of the projects required by FreeCodeCamp in order to earn a certificate in Responsive Web Design.
+This is one of the projects required by FreeCodeCamp in order to earn a certificate in Responsive Web Design.
 The full description of the requirements of the project is as follows:

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.